 I didn't have brothers or sisters, except half ones.
 It is like this, my mama was a house servant in the Duhon family.
 She was the hairdresser.
-One day she
+One day she barbered master's son, who was Lucien.
+He says that he'll shave her head if she won't do what he likes.
+After that she his woman till he marries a white lady.

 My grandmama was stolen from Africa and she lived to be 125 years old.
 She died last year in April.
 I think I'll live long as she did.
 There were fifteen slaves on the land what Duhon's had but I never ran around with them.
 I had room at the back of the big house.
 You know, Madame Duhon was my grandmama.
 She was good to me.
 The only thing I did was look to my master's horse and be coachman for Madame.
 Master had four sons.
-They were Ragant and Jaques and Lucien and Desire.
+They were Ragant and Jaques and Lucien and Desire41.
 Desire was shot at the dance.